mrjones-plip/YANPIWS/README.md

     _
     ```
    If you get an error `usb_open error -3`, unplug and replug the USB dongle, that should fix it.
-1. Copy the `kiosk.sh` script into systemd with
-`sudo cp /var/www/html/kisk.service /lib/systemd/system/kiosk.service` to auto start Chromium in incognito and kiosk mode
-on the Pi's web server.
-Thanks to [Py My Life Up](https://pimylifeup.com/raspberry-pi-kiosk/) pages for the howto:
-    ```
-    [Unit]
-    Description=Chromium Kiosk
-    Wants=graphical.target
-    After=graphical.target

-    [Service]
-    Environment=DISPLAY=:0.0
-    Environment=XAUTHORITY=/home/pi/.Xauthority
-    Type=simple
-    ExecStart=/bin/bash /var/www/html/kiosk.sh
-    Restart=on-abort
-    User=pi
-    Group=pi

-    [Install]
-    WantedBy=graphical.target
-     ```
-     Upon reboot you should see the default apache page, full screen, with no menu bar at the top.
 1. Remove the default ``index.html``, clone this repo into ``/var/www/html`` and create your own
 ``config.csv``:
    ```
-   cd /var/html/
+   cd /var/www
-   sudo rm www/index.html
+   sudo rm html/index.html
-   sudo git clone https://github.com/Ths2-9Y-LqJt6/YANPIWS.git html cd html chown -R pi . chgrp -R www-data . cp config.dist.csv config.csv
+   sudo git clone https://github.com/Ths2-9Y-LqJt6/YANPIWS.git html cd html sudo mkdir data sudo chown -R pi:www-data . sudo chmod -R 775 . cp config.dist.csv config.csv
    ```
-1. Edit your newly created ``config.csv`` to have the correct values.
+1. Edit your newly created `config.csv` to have the correct values.
-Specifically, your latitude (``lat``),
+Specifically, your latitude (`lat`),
-longitude (``lon``) and labels which you
+longitude (`lon`) and labels which you
-got in the step above running ``rtl_433 -q``.
+got in the step above running `rtl_433`.
 As well, you'll need to sign up for an API key
 on [Dark Sky](https://darksky.net/dev/register) and put that in for the `darksky` value below.
 If you want static icons instead of
-animated ones, set 'animate' to ``false`` instead of ``true`` like below.
+animated ones, set 'animate' to `false` instead of `true` like below.
 Here's a sample:
     ```
     lat,31.775554
     lon,-81.822436